Read about our award winning Coronavirus (COVID-19) cover included on all policies here

 Claim for curtailment of your travels

-If your policy provides cover for Coronavirus (see 'Am I covered for Coronavirus' for more detail) and you have had to return home to the UK early you may be able to make a claim for curtailment under you policy.
-Please note that prior to attempting a claim you must in all cases attempt to obtain a refund for any pre-booked accomodation, travel or other services.
+If you have had to return home to the UK early you may be able to make a claim for curtailment under you policy.
+Please note that prior to attempting a claim you must in all cases attempt to obtain a refund for any pre-booked accommodation, travel or other services.
 For more information on how to make a claim please see section 'How do I make a claim?'.

 I am no longer planning to travel, can I cancel my policy?

-You can cancel your policy through the customer zone using the process outlined below, the amount we will refund depends on how long you have had your policy and when you purchased you policy (as we have special conditions for policies purchased prior to Coronavirus being declared a pandemic).
+You can cancel your policy through the customer zone using the process outlined below, the amount we will refund depends on how long you have had your policy.
 You will not be able to cancel your policy if you have made a claim.
 Terms and Conditions apply.

 How to Cancel Your Policy: